 Early Game: If you can play a couple cheap spells with Edwin VanCleef's Combo, you can build yourself an early threat that many foes will struggle to deal with.
 A similar effect is at play with Shadowjeweler Hanar - he'll keep generating more and more Secrets as you play Secrets, an absolutely fantastic way to keep your opponent from doing anything.

 If this doesn’t work, use your cards to stabilise.
-Lackeys from EVIL Miscreant and Invokes will likely be able to generate value and clear enemies off of the board, and cards like Sap and Seal Fate should get rid of any immediate danger if needed.
+Lackeys from EVIL Miscreant and Invokes will likely be able to generate value and clear enemies off of the board, and cards like Seal Fate should get rid of any immediate danger if needed.

 Mid Game: You'll be trying to flood the board with big minions before your opponent can do anything about it.
 Edwin VanCleef is a good method if you haven't already played him, and Shield of Galakrond helps control the board whilst giving you a Lackey in hand for future plays.
 Devoted Maniac is a fairly decent 2 immediate damage to an enemy minion too, as well as getting Galakrond invoked.